Wonder how to plan a trip to Japan? If you don’t know where to start, or how to plan a trip to Japan, you have come to the right place.

 The formerly state-run JR is the largest company and also the one to offer the Japan Rail Pass.

-This pass is exclusively available to tourists and often a good way to save on your transportation.
+This pass is exclusively available to tourists and is often a good way to save on your transportation.

 Highway busses offer a cheap alternative for the more expensive trains.
 Buses are a slower and less comfortable means of transportation but can save a few bucks in your travel budget.